"$100,000 cash": Hundeyin replies SA with Chidimma's prizes at Miss Universe

 David Hundeyin brutally knocks South African troll

-The investigative journalist observed Aphelele's pink boxers on his X display picture and noted that he would keep posting and lusting over photos of Jason DeRulo who will never notice that he exists.
+The investigative journalist observed Aphelele's pink boxers on his display picture and noted that he would keep posting and lusting over photos of Jason DeRulo, who would never notice that he existed.

-Besides, Hundeyin said that the only thing that Aphelele would accomplish with his life was being the son of a C-list actress in a South African soap that nobody under the age of 43 has ever watched.
-He added that Chidimma's life is far better than that of the South African.
+Besides, Hundeyin said the only thing Aphelele would accomplish with his life was being the son of a C-list actress in a South African soap that nobody under the age of 43 has ever watched.
+He added that Chidimma's life was far better than that of the South African.

 See David Hundeyin's response to Aphelele's tweet below: